VahidAlamipour/BingoOnline/bingo/README.md

 # Getting Started with Create React App

 This project id a online bingo.
+I made it by react, nodejs and expressjs.

 ## Available Scripts